myparcelnl/woocommerce/readme.txt

 == Screenshots ==

-1. Export or print MyParcel BE label per order
+1. Export or print MyParcel label per order
-2. Bulk export or print MyParcel BE labels
+2. Bulk export or print MyParcel labels
 3. Change the shipment options for an order
-4. MyParcel BE actions on the order overview page
+4. MyParcel actions on the order overview page
-5. MyParcel BE information on the order details page
+5. MyParcel information on the order details page

 == Changelog ==